nashville-software-school/FEWDD-milestones/2-the-static-web/resources/SW_PLANNING.md

 # How to plan an application

-Talk with students about what steps need to be taken before you write a single line of code for an applcation.
+Talk with students about what steps need to be taken before you write a single line of code for an application.

 1. Gathering acceptance criteria
 1. Whiteboarding designs